SI-LC/velux_applehome_esp32/README.md

 # velux_esp32
-Apple Homekit for velux windows using lilygo esp32
+Apple Homekit for Velux windows using Lilygo ESP32